4paradigm/OpenMLDB/docs/en/integration/online_datasources/pulsar_connector_demo.md

 ### Start OpenMLDB Cluster

 Using Docker, you can quickly start OpenMLDB and create tables for testing.
-For more information on creating an OpenMLDB cluster, please refer to [The Quickstart of OpenMLDB Cluster Version](https://chat.openai.com/en/quickstart/openmldb_quickstart#3-the-quickstart-of-openmldb-cluster-version).
+For more information on creating an OpenMLDB cluster, please refer to [Quickstart](../../quickstart/openmldb_quickstart.md).

 ```{caution}
 Currently, only the OpenMLDB cluster version can act as the receiver of sinks, and data will only be sunk to the online storage of the cluster.